91ahmed/NODE-MVC/README.md

 ### How to install

-Just download the ZIP file or use "git clone" to get the repository from GitHub, then open the project folder and run the command below from terminal.
+Just download the ZIP file or use "git clone" to get the repository from GitHub, then open the project folder and run the following command from terminal.

 ``` json
 npm install